Fábio Spina

 Fábio Eduardo de Pieri Spina (São Paulo, state of São Paulo, Brazil; 28 September 1972), better known as Fábio Spina.
 He is legal director of Gerdau, member of the human rights observatory of the national council of justice (CNJ) and chairman of the legal and economic competitiveness commission of the B.O.

 Biography

 Fábio was born in Brazil, in São Paulo, the grandson of German immigrants, he grew up in São Paulo and was a water polo and jiu-jitsu athlete.

 He studied at the German school Colégio Visconde Porto Seguro.
-He received a law degree from the University of São Paulo, a master 's degree from Columbia University in New York, an MBE in France, and held various positions in the largest companies in Brazil and the world.
+He received a law degree from the University of São Paulo, a master's degree from Columbia University in New York, an MBE in France, and held various positions in large companies in Brazil and around the world.